vimona3ds/diverge-3/docs/features/visual_system.md

 - Handling uniform mock values in tests requires manual updates since the mocks don't automatically update like real WebGL uniforms
 - Exact assertions on call counts (like expecting exactly 11 renders) can be fragile; better to use more flexible expectations
 - A function "working" doesn't mean it handles all edge cases - explicit testing of uninitialized states is essential
+- When tests fail with different call counts than expected, don't just change the numbers - understand why the calls are different
+- Mock implementations need to match the behavior of real objects closely, especially their side effects
+- Test expectations should match the actual implementation behavior, not just theoretical behavior
+- Understanding the full calling sequence is important when testing complex operations